AideenM12/Trust-in-soda-hackathon/README.md

 7. Edit profile functionality
 8. Allow user to submit a form with information about them disabilities
 9. Receive form submission confirmation
+10. Ability for users to select an alternative color scheme

 | -   | Planed Feature                                                     | Importance | Viability/Feasibility |